hashicorp/terraform-website/README.md

 While the preview is running, you can edit pages and Middleman will automatically rebuild them.

-## Previewing Changes from Providers or Terraform Core
+## Previewing Changes from Terraform Core

 ↥ [back to top](#table-of-contents)

-To preview changes from your fork of Terraform or one of the providers, first make sure the necessary submodule is active:
+To preview changes from a fork of Terraform core, you need to make sure the necessary submodule is active, then change the contents of the submodule to include your changes.

+### Activating

-1. **Init.** Run `git submodule init ext/terraform` or `git submodule init ext/providers/<SHORT NAME>` (where `<SHORT NAME>` is the name used in the provider's docs URLs).
+1. **Init:** Run `git submodule init ext/terraform`.

-    You can skip this if you know you've already initialized this submodule.
-But also it's idempotent, and running it again is probably faster than grepping the output of `git submodule status`.
-2. **Update.** Run `git submodule update`.
+2. **Update:** Run `git submodule update`.

     The init command doesn't actually init things all the way, so if you forget to run update, you might have a bad afternoon.
 (For more information, see [Living With Submodules][inpage-submodules] below.)

+### Changing

 Once the submodule is active, you can go into its directory to fetch and check out new commits.
 If you plan to routinely edit those docs, you can add an additional remote to make it easier to fetch from and push to your fork.